Costs & Pricing

 • A tilting chimney or separation between the chimney and the house wall

-• Multiple symptoms clustered on one side of the home - the signature of differential settlement
+• Multiple symptoms clustered on one side of the home - a pattern that deserves measured evaluation

 One widening crack plus a door that will not latch on the same wall is worth more attention than a dozen stable hairlines.
 When symptoms cluster and keep progressing, get a foundation inspection - and for anything that looks major, an independent structural engineer’s report before you accept a repair bid.

-Foundation Settlement Repair Costs in Texas: Per-Pier Price Breakdown
+Foundation Settlement Repair Costs in Texas: Per-Pier Bid Breakdown

 Cost per Pier by Type